mattSutton462/capstone_project_game/README.md

 - Added Health and combat features
 - Created a simple enemy AI player and enemy are able to defeat eachother
 - Added a dash and attack knockback.
+- Basic Implementation of Procedurally Generated Environment(to be used in dungeons)

 ### Features to work on
 - More combat features (different attacks/abilities)?
 - Precedural Generation of maps
+- Improve the UI
 - Enemy AI Improvement/contextual movement
 - Add narrative elements

 ### In Progress
-- Investigating Procedural Generation of Maps
+- Procedural Generation of Maps(Finishing touches?)
-- Improvement of Enemy AI (slight bug where enemy enemy will continue to walk in the last tracked direction from player movement within its tracking distance.
-Could be used in the future for a detection system?)
+- Improvement of Enemy AI (addressed follow distance bug, will refactor AI as needed)
 - Found alternative attack graphical resources (to be used for player and enemy attacks)(variety)